DaneVinson/scarredworld/contract.md

 * Monthly salary of 25 gp
 * Private lodgings upon request
 * Weekly ration of 5 measures [True Spirit](./spirits.md) (maximum accumulation 25)
-* Bonuses commensurate with involvement with fulfilled contracts
+* Bonuses commensurate with involvement in fulfilled contracts
 * A group member’s share of 50% of any *Spoils* acquired in the execution of a contract.